plastyk/silverstripe-dashboard/docs/en/customisation-quicklinks.md

 </div>
 ```

-To enable the `dashboard-custom` directory to be picked up by SilverStripe we must create a `_config` directory inside it.
+To enable the `dashboard-custom` directory to be picked up by SilverStripe we must create a `_config` directory inside `dashboard-custom`.
 We then call `?flush=all` in the browser URL to have the new template picked up by SilverStripe.

 We can now see we have a link to the properties admin and a link to create a new property:

 ![Dashboard module customised QuickLinksPanel screenshot](images/dashboard-module-quick-links-panel-customised.png)

-We can improve on this code to check if the user has permission to view the properties section before display the buttons to them.
+We can improve on this code to check if the user has permission to view the properties section before displaying the buttons to the user.

 First we create a `QuickLinksPanelExtension.php` extension class in `dashboard-custom/code/extensions/`.